ELIXIR-Norway-Training/NeLS-galaxy-training/README.md

 # NeLS-galaxy-training
- Training materials for using NeLS and Galaxy
+ ELIXIR Norway training materials for using NeLS and Galaxy